Chris749/hello-world/README.md

 # hello-world
-something new on github
+Something new on github
-I am Christian, learning more about programming.
+The name is Christian, here to learn more about programming.